 7) Does the firm have a mature product development process?

 - Successful product development companies have spent years honing their process.
 They have a recipe for designing great products.
-While the details of the process should certainly resonate with you, it’s more important that they have a process defined that they follow.
+While the details of the process should certainly resonate with you, it’s more important that they have a product development process defined that they follow.
 They should be able to guide your product through the process and let you know about possible pitfalls to avoid.

 8) Does the firm use industry standard tools?